This Is Adidas' New It Line — And It Has The High-Fashion Campaign To Prove It

 Nineties comeback aside, another hint that the EQT kicks will be picked up by the It set is the campaign itself, which serves up more than enough trendy #OOTD inspiration to get us through spring.
 First off, the campaign was shot by Juergen Teller, the legendary photographer responsible for many a provocative fashion spread (including that Kimye photobook for System).
 Then, there's the fact that the head-to-toe EQT looks are styled on industry muses like Lili Sumner, Valerie Mevegue, and Ayaana Aschkar Stevens — if that doesn't inspire outfit envy, then we don't know what will.

 You can already get your hands on the new footwear and select garments on Adidas' website.
-The sneakers range from $100 to $120 — and the Support ADV is looking to be an early favorite, since it's already sold out online.
+The trainers range from £74.95 to £179.95— and the Support ADV is looking to be an early favourite, since it's already sold out online.
 Street-style stars will want to move quick if they want to get their kicks before Fashion Month starts, though the branded track pants and graphic sweats should hold them over until Kanye West's new merch drops.

 Advertisement